jeremeevans/Espalier.Validate/README.md

 * Espalier.Validate has no dependencies on ASP.NET and other web-related binaries.
 That makes it not icky to have it in your domain models and entities.
 * Espalier.Validate provides Validate.That for dynamically validing object's properties.
-* You can contribute to this repository and help make a library you will enjoy using for a long time instead of being pissed off when Microsoft throws out (yet another!) their technology.
+* You can contribute to this repository and help make a library you will enjoy using for a long time instead of being pissed off when Microsoft throws out (yet another!) technology in their stack.
+* This library has a comprehensive set of unit tests, and if there's something that isn't tested to your liking, you can write a test and contribute it back to the cause.

 ## Using the library